LeilaDarabi/data-analyst/README.md

 - Power BI sever/service - make reports online and share/make them available to different BU
 - Power BI  Mobile-viewing reports

+### access to online power bi : https://app.powerbi.com

+Power BI support different types of charts, grapgs, maps and cards to visualize data and derive insights.

+also, data models are used to connect multiple data sources to build a relationship